holgero/PicUsbServo/README.md

 18f13k50	Bootloader for the PIC 18f13k50 (works only on 18f13k50,
 		the 18f14k50 has a different block write size).

+18f2550		Bootloader for the PIC 18f2550 (might work on other
+		PICs of the 18fx[45]5x family, but I did not try that).

+java		The start of an implementation of a java bootloader for the
+		host part.
+Does not work yet.
+(Only compiles and runs tests.)

 ## License

    Licensed under the Apache License, Version 2.0 (the "License");